-The Hindu pantheon of deities presents us with a playground of playfully shifting gender expressions.
-Nonetheless, the force of conventional gender role expectations and confusion plays itself out everywhere, including in spiritual communities.
+The pantheon of Hindu and Tantrik deities presents us with a playground of playfully shifting gender expressions.
+Nonetheless, the force of conventional gender role expectations and confusion plays itself out everywhere in contemporary spiritual communities.

 While we talk about the Shiva and Shakti aspects of Reality as separate, in fact, they are always together and must both be realized in full by each person.

 When we look at our actual, lived condition, many women have been taught to supress their fierceness, and many men don’t know how to host.

 This must be approached as sadhana.

 In many spiritual communities, women and more shakti-identified men do most of the engaged hosting and maintaining work.
 Some men prefer to remain more on the sidelines, supporting in ways such as by giving money, or just by showing up.

 Believe it or not, there are still many young and/or progressive men who feel it is beneath them, or not worth their time to do the hands-on work of supporting their communities.
 And despite what the ancient tradition has to say, male peers often act out their assumed privilege and communicate in subtle and not-so-subtle ways their conception of women as lesser than.